 Traditionally, the team relied predominantly on email to communicate with its employees, who were located at multiple offices across the country.
 But due to the large volume of daily emails, communicators had no way of tracking whether the content was relevant and getting read, or whether staff were up to date with company news and information critical to their job.

 Furthermore, a significant amount of time was being spent developing email content and materials, yet with no sure way to measure their value.

 Sterling Bank's internal communications team was increasingly concerned that information overload was getting worse.
 Staff were missing important messages and emails were no longer an effective communication method.

 Recognizing the problem was only going to get worse, Sterling Bank began to investigate alternative communication methods.

-The bank opted for a locally hosted employee communication solution comprising desktop alerts, scrolling ticker bars, newsletter and the quizzes/surveys tools.
+The bank opted for the SnapComms employee communication solution comprising desktop alerts, scrolling tickers, quizzes and surveys.

 It also means that when a message is delivered via the SnapComms platform, staff know to take notice.
 Important news is finally getting the required attention.

 There is now a stronger sense of identity and value attached to the Sterling Bank brand.
 Clever use of visuals and imagery is helping to inspire a greater sense of pride amongst staff, in a way that a wordy email never could.